Generic Name: azithromycin (ay-ZITH-roe-MYE-sin)

 - Azithromycin drops should be used with extreme caution in CHILDREN younger than 1 year old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using azithromycin drops while you are pregnant.
-It is not known if azithromycin drops is found in breast milk after topical use.
+It is not known if this medicine is found in breast milk after topical use.
 If you are or will be breast-feeding while you use azithromycin drops, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of azithromycin drops: